HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 There are no auto pre/post offset adjustment or indirect modes.
 Indirect addressing modes are not pipeline friendly, they require an additional memory access.
 Pre or post offset adjustments have not been implemented so far, the bits needed for encoding are rather used to widen the operand mode offset itself.
 Nevertheless, auto pre/post adjustment would be an option for the load/store type instructions.

-Operand mode 2 featuring two general registers is an addition to a typical register memory architecture.
+Operand mode 3 featuring two general registers is an addition to a typical register memory architecture.
 It allows to perform computation with two arbitrary general registers, storing the result into a general register.
-Operand mode 1 features a  combination of a zero and a general register as computation operands, which allows to use a zero value in an operation.
+Operand mode 1 and 2 features a  combination of a zero and a general register as computation operands, which allows to use a zero value in an operation.
 For example, the SUB instruction using this operand mode, will perform a zero minus REG operation, i.e. a negate operation.
 The CPU pipeline implements all of the immediate and register modes in selecting the correct inputs to the ALU.
 From a hardware perspective, all computational operations are of the form Reg-R <- Reg-A op Reg-B. The general register reads take place in the instruction fetch / decode stage.
 The general register store in the execution stage.

-Operand mode 3 is the extended addressing mode.
-It allows to use any data location in the entire virtual address range of the architecture.
+Operand mode 4..7 are the extended addressing modes to access a word, half-word and byte.
+They allow to use any data location in the entire virtual address range of the architecture.

-Finally, operand modes 4 to 15, are the indexed addressing modes.
-There three groups 4..7, 8..11 and 12..15, which implement the indexing address modes distinguishing between word, half-word and byte operands.
-Within each group operand modes refer to the index registers GR4..GR7 and use the upper two bits of the selected register to select a segment register SR4 to SR7.
+Operand modes 8 ..
+31 are the indexed addressing modes.
+The are three groups that only differ in that they operate on a word, a half-word or byte.
+A group of eight features as the first mode, i.e. 8, 16 or 24, the register indexed mode, which allows to use a register as a base and another one as the signed offset to form the operand address.
+The remaining seven operand modes select GR1 to GR7 as the base register and add the embedded offset to it.
 Note that any index register can hold a value to select any of the four segment registers.
 It is the upper two bits that select the segment register.

+### Eight or sixteen general registers ?

+The current implementation features eight general registers.
+However, the bit fields in the instruction already are 4-bits wide, so there could be 16 general registers.
+In the case of 16 general registers, only registers 9 ..
+15 would be index register mapping to the operand modes as described before.
+The register indexed operand modes 8, 16 and 24, however could use all 16 registers to form an address.
+The number of segment registers would still be eight.

+So, is this an option ?

 ### Branch Instructions